 The nominating and corporate governance committee is responsible for making recommendations to our board of directors regarding candidates for directorships and the size and composition of our board of directors.
 In addition, the nominating and corporate governance committee is responsible for overseeing our corporate governance policies and reporting and making recommendations to our board of directors concerning governance matters.
-The current members of our nominating and corporate governance committee are Mr. Taylor and Drs.
-Cunningham and Kilman.
-Mr. Taylor serves as the chairman of the committee.
+The current members of our nominating and corporate governance committee are , and . serves as the chairman of the committee.
 Each of the members of our nominating and corporate governance committee is an independent director under the applicable rules and regulations of The NASDAQ Global Market relating to nominating and corporate governance committee independence.
-The nominating and corporate governance committee independence and The NASDAQ Global Market.
+The nominating and corporate governance committee operates under a written charter that satisfies the applicable standards of the SEC and The NASDAQ Global Market.